dangel19970201/info550-1/README.md

-## my first repository
+## My first repository
-This is a toy repository for demo adding a new line
+This is just a toy repository for demonstration.